bounswe/bounswe2022group3/practice-app/server/README.md

 ### `*.route.js`

 This file defines `GET`, `POST`, etc. methods and the route names.
-If there needs to be validation for payload, additional middelwares are passed after the url: `validate("<validation_case_name>"), handleValidation`.
+If there needs to be validation for payload, additional middlewares are passed after the url: `validate("<validation_case_name>"), handleValidation`.
 Finally, if the payload passes the validation, the request goes to the function which is exported from the controller.

 ### `*.controller.js`

 This file contains function contains function which are used in the router.
-These functions interact with the db (by using functions from  `*.model.js`), make calls to external APIs etc. Finally, they return response to the client.
+These functions interact with the db (by using functions from  `*.model.js`), make calls to external APIs, etc. Finally, they return response to the client.

 ### `*.validate.js`

-In order to not to perform validation inside controller functions, payload validation is performed here. `<validation_case_name>`, which are specified in `*.route.js` methods, shall be present in switch case block.
+In order not to perform validation inside controller functions, payload validation is performed here. `<validation_case_name>`, which are specified in `*.route.js` methods, shall be present in switch case block.
 In case statements, payload can be verified using functions provided by `express-validator` package.

 ## Services

 This directory contains useful services that can be used in Models or Routes.